 Microsoft Edge browser limitations

-The Edge browser is supported using the WebEx Temporary Folder Solution (TFS) by downloading and installing an executable file (.exe).
+The Edge browser is supported using the WebEx Temporary Folder Solution (TFS) by downloading and installing an executable file (.exe) the first time it is used.

 The Edge browser is supported only for starting and joining meetings, events, training sessions, or support sessions in Meeting Center, Event Center, Training Center, and Support Center.
 It is not supported for Access Anywhere, Remote Access, Hands-On Labs, the WebEx Player for WebEx Recording Format Files (WRF), or the WebEx Network Recording Player for Advanced Recording Format Files (ARF).

-Users cannot share the Edge browser in a WebEx meeting using the web browser sharing or application sharing features.
+Sharing the Edge browser in a WebEx meeting using the web browser sharing or application sharing features are not supported.
 We recommend using screen sharing instead.

 We recommend that you use Internet Explorer or another browser for WebEx until the Edge browser is fully supported.